DevCycleHQ/devcycle-docs/docs/best-practices/security/compromised-keys.md

 Replace **`{project}`** with the Project key or ID, **`{environment}`** with the environment key or ID, and **`{key}`** with the compromised SDK key.

 Please refer to the **[API documentation](/management-api/#tag/Environments/operation/SdkKeysController_invalidate)** for more details.
+After invalidation - the token is no longer available for use - and any future requests with the token will fail as the configuration attached to it has been deleted.
+Be aware the older versions of mobile/client applications may now return the default as the token they have is invalid.

 ## **Next Steps**